Skip to content Skip to footer

 Our jury consists of specialists from the respective evaluation categories.
 They act independently and “pro bono”.
 The ranking system places particular emphasis on the evaluation of each expert in their area of responsibility.

-Team size:10 peopleJury size:8 peopleEvaluation:Questionnaire with point systemConsensus finding:Mathematical evaluation systemShare
+Team size:11 peopleJury size:7 peopleEvaluation:Questionnaire with point systemConsensus finding:Mathematical evaluation systemShare

 Industry professionals, history experts and filmlovers

 Our team consists of two groups of people that overlap one another and have a common ground: we love historical films.
-May it be our technicians, social media admins, interview moderators or our jury team, all here share the enthusiasm to create a platform for you as a filmmaker and an international audience.
+May it be our technicians, social media admins, interview moderators, our consulting experts or our jury team, all here share the enthusiasm to create a platform for you as a filmmaker and an international audience.

 Independent and Specialized: Our Jury

-Experts from areas corresponding to the awards evaluate the films in each category throughout the submission process based on objective criteria from an internally discussed criteria catalog.
-The weighting of each expert’s assessment in that area, corresponds to the average rating of all other jury members.
-This results in a regulatory evaluation system that allows for the most objective ranking of films that ultimately fall into the “selected” category.
+Professionals from areas corresponding to the awards evaluate the films in each category throughout the submission process based on objective criteria from an internally discussed criteria catalog.
+The weighting of each Juror’s assessment in that area, corresponds to the average rating of all other jury members.
+This results in a regulatory evaluation system that allows for the most objective ranking of films that ultimately fall into the “award winning” category.

 Franz Pieler: